Han Na-na

-Han Na-na is a South Korean actress and model.
+Han Na-na is a South Korean actress, model and beauty pageant titleholder.
 She is known for her role in Autumn in My Heart as Shin Yoo-mi.
 She also appeared in the movie, Love Wind Love Song.

 Early life

 She was born on January 30, 1979, in South Korea.
 Since childhood, she loved dancing and learned ballet in elementary school and won many competitions at a very young age.
 She went abroad to study Ballet in Boston Ballet School, but due to knee injury she had to leave dance.
 She completed her studies from Michigan State University and joined Media Dream Entertainment.